matteoferla/DirEvo_tools/readme.md

 * https. switch to gnunicorn from waitress or let Apache server handle it.
 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
 * Also edit js side to catch client side errors.
+* Rosetta landscape.
+Add distribution of mutations and norm thinggy like my matlab script has.

 # Bullcrap area

+## Seen.js
+* How can I use Seen.js for a landscape?
+And when is a 3d rotatable terrain better than a 2D plot?
+Aka. is it a load of pointless glitz?

 ## Next Gen mutantcaller
 Pipedream. fastq files are several GB big, thus they cannot be uploaded.